Attachment parenting: "Crying is an attachment tool"

 In general, Sears argues that infants should never be left crying because this would harm them.
 But as early as in 1962, T. Berry Brazelton had shown in a study that a certain amount of crying in young infants does not indicate emotional or physical problems, but is to be considered normal and harmless.

 No sleep training

-William Sears names two reasons why infants should not undergo sleep training: he believes that infant training hardens the mother emotionally and that children who underwent such training don't sleep better but merely resign and become apathic, a state that he refers to as "shut down syndrome", although a condition of this name doesn't exist in DSM or ICD.
+William Sears names two reasons why infants should not undergo sleep training: he believes that infant training hardens the mother emotionally and that children who underwent such training don't sleep better but merely resign and become apathetic, a state that he refers to as "shut down syndrome", although a condition of this name doesn't exist in DSM or ICD.
 Frissell-Deppe and Granju believe that sleep training is traumatic for children.

 Sears argues that advocates of sleep training are professionally incompetent and merely business oriented, and that there is no scientific proof that sleep training is beneficial for children.